 Back in 2003, the ruins of the Bizere Monastery in Romania have revealed a beautiful ancient mosaic art pavement.
 The panels reveal intricate details of more than just flowers, but also real and fantastic beasts and geometrical shapes.
 Archaeologists assume that this mosaic was part of an Orthodox church floor that dates back to the 10th century.
 The detailed pavement also includes elements such as crosses with equal arms and solar representations.

 Dome of the Rock – Jerusalem

 Built between 688 and 692, the Dome of the Rock in Jerusalem is filled with glass mosaic tiles both inside and out.
 The mosaics speak of Byzantine tradition through the rich floral motifs, without any trace of human or animal figures.
-While Islam doesn’t prohibit these representations, the floral mosaics speak for the beauty of the era, together with winged crowns that were worn by Sasanian kings.
+While Islam doesn’t prohibit these representations, the flower mosaic art speak for the beauty of the era, together with winged crowns that were worn by Sasanian kings.

 Cathedral of Córdoba – Analusia, Spain

 The Great Mosque of Corduba is the place where you can visit some breathtaking golden mosaic art.
 With their Byzantine character, the mosaics feature floral arabesques that are intertwined with bands or Arab calligraphy.
 They are reminiscent of the Great Mosque of Damascus, telling stories of Islamic cultures in Moorish Spain.